evanphx/kpeg/README.md

 ### Referencing an external grammar

 Kpeg allows you to run a rule that is defined in an external grammar.
 This is useful if there is a defined set of rules that you would like to reuse in another parser.
-To do this create your grammar and generate a parser using the kpeg command line tool.
+To do this, create your grammar and generate a parser using the kpeg command line tool.

     kpeg literals.kpeg